 Face it.
 These days, your phone changes faster than you do.
 Continuous improvement is the name of the game.
 If you’re standing still, you might as well be walking backward.

 Special guest Scott Fergusson joins us to talk all things innovation and how you can easily upgrade your business.
-Not just to keep up with the industry, but to get ahead of your competition.Register Now
+Not just to keep up with the industry, but to get ahead of your competition.Catch the Replay

 Mike McGlothlin is a team leader, retirement industry activist and disciple of Indiana Hoosier basketball.
 In addition to being EVP of retirement at Ash Brokerage, he is a sought-after writer and speaker.
 His web series, “Winning Strategies,” provides insight and motivation for financial advisors in many forms – blogs, books, videos, podcasts and more.
 His latest book, “Free Throw for Financial Professionals,” will be available in October.

 © 2018 Ash Brokerage LLC.